 MORE ABOUT OTHER FHF SERVICES

 Women usually find out about the shelter through BIF or FIS, often in conjunction with the police.
 Although German domestic violence laws were strengthened in 2002, very often there is no prosecution because women are scared, have no real evidence, or just want to forget rather than go through the long court process.

 The counseling center (BIF) is located in Stuttgart-Süd and offers free counseling to women in difficult situations such as domestic violence, divorce, or stalking.
-Their hotline is open daily for two hours and they are also available via email or by appointment.
+Their hotline is open daily for two hours and they are also available via email, chat, or by appointment.

 The crisis center (FIS) is called upon when the police get involved in a domestic dispute.
 The law in Germany allows the police to send the husband away temporarily in case of violence and takes his house keys.
 FIS will counsel women about their next step during this critical time.

 If you or someone you know could benefit from the free counseling offered by Frauen helfen Frauen, the number to the hotline is

 and it is staffed from 13:00 – 15:00 on Mondays and Wednesday and from 09:30 – 11:30 on Tuesdays, Thursdays and Fridays.